Mansfield College, Oxford: Student life

 Mansfield College Boat Club and a number of other college organisations are popular amongst the students, achieving results competitive with the larger colleges.
 Many of the sports teams are "combined" in partnership with Merton College.

-Like many of the constituent colleges of Oxford University, Mansfield holds a ball once every three years.

 In Oxford tradition, Mansfield College holds regular formal dinners.
 These take place every Wednesday and Friday in the Chapel Hall.

 Mansfield is known for placing emphasis on access, welfare and equality, with over 90% of students coming from a state school background.
 The college is recognized as a University College of Sanctuary by the UK charity City of Sanctuary, and has launched a fully-funded Sanctuary Scholarship.

 College grace

 In 2011, Mansfield College adopted two distinct pre-supper graces, one religious and one non-religious, in an effort to be inclusive to persons of different faiths, or none.

-Prior to 2011, the college used the following, specifically Christian grace, adopted in 1953:
+Prior to 2011, the college used the following, specifically Christian grace, adopted in 1953, but originally used by the University College of North Wales, Bangor (now Bangor University):

 Translated: Almighty God, Father of mercies and fount of every good, in the enjoyment of thy gifts we bless thy name, through Jesus Christ our Lord.